Justin-K-Ellis/recipe_wrangler_client/README.md

   - Prep/cook steps
 - Users can access their custom recipes in the "My Recipes", where they can update or delete their recipes.

+## For the Reviewer

+The most significant changes can be found in `/src/app/home`.
+Specifically, in the `/favorites`, `/my-recipes`, and `/recipe/[id]/make-this` directories.
+There have also been several updates to files in `/src/app/components`.

+On Git, updates begin from commit `02e75f8`.